Palestinians urge U.N. Security Council action over Israeli raids

 Prosor said Israel's action in Gaza was "well-defined."

-"This cannot continue," he said of the Hamas rocket fire.
-"We have shown for a very long time a lot of restraint," he said, noting that Israel is obliged to defend its citizens.
+"This cannot continue," he said about the Hamas rocket fire.
+"We have shown for a very long time a lot of restraint," he said, adding that Israel is obliged to defend its citizens.

-"We are not interested in escalation," he told a Security Council meeting.

-Mansour said the Israeli action was intended to draw attention away from the Palestinians' plan to seek an upgrade of its observer status at the United Nations from that of an "entity" to a "non-member state," implicitly recognizing Palestinian statehood.
+Mansour added that the Israeli action was intended to draw attention away from the Palestinians' plan to seek an upgrade of its observer status at the United Nations from that of an "entity" to a "non-member state," implicitly recognizing Palestinian statehood.

-U.N. diplomats said a vote on the Palestinian request was tentatively scheduled for November 29.
-A senior Western diplomat said the Palestinians would easily secure 120 to 130 votes out of the 193-nation General Assembly, which would ensure the success of their upgraded status at the United Nations.
+U.N. diplomats say that a vote on the Palestinian request was tentatively scheduled for November 29.
+A senior Western diplomat said on Wednesday that the Palestinians would easily secure 120 to 130 votes out of the 193-nation General Assembly, ensuring the success of their U.N. upgrade.

+Egypt, whose new Islamist government is still honoring the 1979 peace agreement with Israel, condemned the raids on Gaza as a threat to regional security and withdrew its ambassador from Israel.
+It also called for an emergency Security Council session.

+A new Gaza war has loomed on the horizon for months as waves of Palestinian rocket attacks and Israeli strikes grew increasingly more intense and frequent.